Mike Seidman

-Michael Andrew Seidman (born February 11, 1981) is a former American football tight end.
+Michael Andrew Seidman (born February 11, 1981) is an American former professional football player who was a tight end in the National Football League (NFL).
 He was a 1998 USA Today high school football first-team All-American.
-He played college football at UCLA, where he was All-Pac-10 First-team, and set a UCLA record for most receiving yards in a season by a 2003 NFL Draft.
+He played college football for the UCLA Bruins, earning first-team All-Pac-10 honors and setting a UCLA single-season record for most receiving yards by a tight end.
+Seidman was selected by the Carolina Panthers in the third round of the 2003 NFL draft.
 His NFL career was cut short by two ACL knee injuries.

-Early life and high school
+Early life

 Seidman was born in Westlake Village, California, to Gary and Debra Seidman, and is Jewish.
 His mother is Jewish and his father is Catholic (his paternal grandfather had also been Jewish), and Seidman was raised with "little religion".
 He has an older sister, Lisa.

 He played youth football for the Pop Warner Westlake Braves.
 Seidman played high school football at Westlake High School in Westlake Village, California (1995–98).
-His teammates included Robby Solomon, his mentor and inspiration to be the greatest Tight End in Jim Benkert's reign of terror over the Westlake High School football program.
-Despite a torn ACL which sidelined Seidman during his sophomore season in 1996, Solomon dedicated his senior season to Seidman.
-Solomon's motives were driven by an opportunity to get a date with Seidman's sister Lisa, who Solomon found to be very attractive, but a Lisa kindly rejected Solomon's request to be his date to Homecoming 1996.
+He played under Jim Benkert.
 Other teammates included Zac Wasserman, a former Penn State quarterback recruit and USC long snapper, and fellow tight end Joe Boskovich (who was injured with an ACL tear during his and Seidman's senior season).
 He was a 1998 USA Today high school football first-team All-American, Parade All-American, rated the No. 14 player in the nation by The Sporting News, a member of PrepStar Dream Team, rated the No. 2 tight end in the nation by PrepStar, rated nation's No. 11 player and No. 3 receiver (No. 2 tight end) by Bobby Burton/ESPN, rated the nation's No. 30 player by SuperPrep, a SuperPrep All-American, SuperPrep ranked him the nation's No. 2 tight end and the No. 5 player in the California/Arizona/Hawaii region, named a first-team All-CIF Southern Section, selected All-CIF Division IV, and named first-team L.A.
 Daily News All-Valley.
 He also lettered three years in track and one year in basketball.